 In the deceptively simple form, you move with your eyes closed in order to pay attention to inner rather than outer impulses.
 There is no music because music can distract you from what's within you.
-There's just you, in your body, with permission to move however you will.
+There's just you, in your body, with permission to move however you will, in the presence of a witness, who will give you full, supportive, and non-judging attention.